ParsaNikpour/Machine-learning/README.md

 # Machine Learning
-In this project I build a machine learning model in Jupyter Lab.
+In this project I built a machine learning model in Jupyter Lab.
 I used diabetes data from scikit-learn datasets.
-This program has mutliple sections.
+This program has mutliple sections:

 *Section 1